Does Pool Stabilizer Expire? Shelf Life & Storage Guide

 Moisture Exposure

 Humidity is stabilizer's biggest enemy.
 When cyanuric acid absorbs moisture, it begins to cake and clump.
-Once this happens, you'll need to break up chunks before adding to your pool, or pre-dissolve in warm water.
+Once this happens, you'll need to break up chunks before adding to your pool, or pre-dissolve in hot water.
 Always keep containers tightly sealed and consider adding desiccant packets in humid climates.

 Container Integrity